Ministry denies targeted inspection claim

-The Employment Ministry has hit back at claims by the Fiji Commerce and Employers Federation over alleged bias in a recent inspection.
+The Employment Ministry has responded to claims by the Fiji Commerce and Employers Federation regarding alleged bias in a recent inspection.

 It states that the accusation that labour officers targeted a company is unfounded.